se6liferlygood/F3Xbuilder/README.md

-HERE IS THE MACRO (it is autohotkey version 2)
+HERE IS THE MACRO (it is autohotkey version 2 and I see the axis boxes in f3x in this order: x, y, z)

 https://github.com/se6liferlygood/F3Xbuilder/blob/4da11a5001751af20e82229c835c953f2707b427/F3XBUILDER/build.ahk